dullhunk/book/computinged/getting-started.md

 * Many of the ideas above have been around a while, see the classic book by [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) (1980) [Mindstorms: children, computers, and powerful ideas](http://dl.acm.org/citation.cfm?id=1095592)

 * Professor [Mark Guzdial](https://en.wikipedia.org/wiki/Mark_Guzdial) is Professor at the Georgia Institute of Technology and writes a blog at [computinged.wordpress.com](https://computinged.wordpress.com).
-His technique of [Media Computation](http://coweb.cc.gatech.edu/mediaComp-teach) introduces  computing using themes of manipulating media (images, sound and video).
+His technique known as [MediaComputation.org](http://coweb.cc.gatech.edu/mediaComp-teach) introduces  computing using themes of manipulating media (images, sound and video).
 See Using Learning Sciences Research to Improve Computing Teaching (CAS) and his book

 * past reports from final year students (search for projects supervised by "Duncan Hull") -- needs link